 Gabanintha: A review and study of historical drilling data has continued and highlighted that the mineralization is open at depth.
 A structural study identified a new regional exploration target named Lorena, which displays a similar structural regime that hosts the Terrell, Yagahong and Kavanagh mineralization.
 Deep underground potential was also identified under the Yagahong pit.
-Drilling programs were revised and will be carried out, pending an internal review.
+Drilling programs were revised and planned to commence in the fourth quarter of fiscal 2019, pending an internal review.
+Heritage survey work has also been arranged in the fourth quarter.

-For the six months ended December 31, 2018, exploration at Murchison incurred expenditure of \$0.05 million (Fiscal 2018: \$0.17 million) on geological work.
+For the nine months ended March 31, 2019, exploration at Murchison incurred expenditure of \$0.09 million (Fiscal 2018: \$0.17 million) on geological work.

-Following the updated mineral resource estimation at Burnakura Gold Project from July 2018, an initial internal economic assessment was completed during the second quarter under the PEA study with an increase of mill capacity to 500ktpa from 260ktpa.
+Following the updated mineral resource estimation at Burnakura Gold Project from July 2018, an initial internal economic assessment was completed during the third quarter under the PEA study with an increase of mill capacity to 500ktpa from 260ktpa.
 Based on those assessments, the Company has re-strategized development of the Burnakura Gold Project.
 The planned gold production is postponed until completion of the PEA to include underground opportunities that would potentially allow for a better return.

 The PEA program is designed to identify the economic potential in a large scale at Burnakura, Tuckanarra and Gabanintha (together the "Murchison Gold Projects") including open pits and underground mining opportunities.
-The NOA 7/8 resource estimates form a significant part of the Indicated Resources at Burnakura, resulting in an initial internal economic assessment being carried out in June 2018 and completed during the second quarter in October 2018 on the underground mining potential with a corresponding increase in the existing mill capacity to 500ktpa from 260ktpa, based on which staged mining alternatives have been evaluated as a part of the PEA study.
+The NOA 7/8 resource estimates form a significant part of the Indicated Resources at Burnakura, resulting in an initial internal economic assessment being carried out in June 2018 and completed during the in October 2018 on the underground mining potential with a corresponding increase in the existing mill capacity to 500ktpa from 260ktpa, based on which staged mining alternatives have been evaluated as a part of the PEA study.
 The metallurgical drill samples were assayed and further diagnostic leaching testwork has also been carried out on NOA7/8 core samples.